olegbrz/Blast-GUI/README.md

 - The similarity percentage.
 A float value between 0.0 and 1.0.
 - The query sequence.
 A string that represents the protein or nucleotid sequence for which the matches are search.
 Every aminoacid or nucleotid is represented by an uppercase letter.

+## Project structure

+The project is divided in 4 classes:

+- `GUI.class`: Contains the master `JFrame` window.
+In this class are defined the most important characteristics as layout, title, icon, etc. It also defines the bottom button bar with query button, clear button and query parameters label.
+It instantiates `ResultPanel` and `SidePanel` classes.
+- `Main.class`: Contains the main method that executes the program.
+- `ResultsPanel.class`: Contains a `JScrollPane` with `JTextArea` that displays query results.
+- `SidePanel.class`: Contains all side menu components as query sequence input, query type (nucleotide or protein), similarity slider with value text field and two buttons that open explorer to choose files.

 ## Problems